edinsoncs/suni-coin/README.md

 2. Open `http://localhost:8000` in your browser to access the web interface.

+Chain data is automatically saved to disk so blocks remain after you restart the server.

 Multiple nodes can be launched using the extra `start:*` scripts in `package.json`.